 Cross country skiing

-This is not your ordinary outdoor sports.
-At least, we never heard of it before visiting Ottawa in winter.
+This is not your ordinary outdoor sport but it sure is one of the best activities in Ottawa.
+We have never heard of it before visiting Ottawa in winter.
 You basically use your ski to move across the snow-covered terrain.
-You don't actually use any ski lifts you just sort of use your ski as means of transportation.
-Think of it as an outdoor cross trainer as you'll be doing pretty much the same movement.
-We found it super interesting and incredibly enjoyable.
+You don't actually use any ski lifts, you just sort of use your ski as means of transportation.
+Think of it as an outdoor cross trainer, as you'll be doing pretty much the same movement.
+We found it fascinating and incredibly enjoyable.

 Visit Le Nordik